 Black Tea for Diabetes

+Why is Black Tea for Diabetes a good idea?
 Tea in general is healthy for you, but has excellent properties in fighting diabetes.
-The answers as to how black tea helps lower your blood sugar will be explored.
-The famed nerve maester illustrious for its calming abilities, revered for its eclectic taste and renowned for its prowess as a proven mind, body and soul beverage.
+The answer as to how black tea helps lower your blood sugar will be explored.
+The famed nerve master illustrious for its calming abilities, revered for its eclectic taste and renowned for its prowess as a proven mind, body and soul beverage.

 From oolong, to white, to green, to even yellow tea (I wonder why there isn’t a rainbow colored tea!), the varieties of tea are as endless as time.
 However, amongst these holy classes, there stands one that sometimes supersedes them all: Black Tea.